ibm-cloud-docs/containers/cs_cli_devtools.md

 </dd>

 <dt><code>--machine-type <em>MACHINE_TYPE</em></code></dt>
-<dd>The machine type that you choose impacts the amount of memory and disk space that is available to the containers that are deployed to your worker node.
-To list available machine types, see [bx cs machine-types <em>LOCATION</em>](#cs_machine_types).
+<dd>Choose a machine type.
+You can deploy your worker nodes as virtual machines on shared or dedicated hardware, or as physical machines on bare metal.
+Available physical and virtual machines types vary by the location in which you deploy the cluster.
+For more information, see the documentation for the `bx cs machine-type` [command](cs_cli_reference.html#cs_machine_types).
 This value is required for standard clusters and is not available for free clusters.</dd>

 <dt><code>--name <em>NAME</em></code></dt>
 <dd>The name for the cluster.
 This value is required.</dd>